ryokbys/remark_slide/content.md

 The example below can achieve two-column slide like this.

-But the *code block* on the rigth column seems not working with this trick.
+But the *code block* on the rigth column seems not working with this trick (see below).
 ]

 .column[